gundizalv/Arche/README.md

 ```

 This command wil create a conda environment for arche future runs.
-It includes the installation of specific packages from bioconda and conda-forge channels.
+It includes the installation of Arche from my user channel and other specific packages from bioconda and conda-forge channels.

 ## Installing databases